Benjamin-C/CaptureTheBlock/README.md

   * `list` - Lists all players on your team

 If you are an admin, you have access to the following commands:
+* `help` - Shows the link to the help page on GitHub
 * `score` - Shows current team scores
 * `start` - Starts the CTB game
 * `end` - Ends the CTB game